 So you’ve started getting AARP magazines in the mail of late, and it has you wondering, just how old is old?
-Is there some type of set date where once you reach it – poof! – you become an “old” person?
-What about other terms for older people, such as ‘elderly’, ‘senior citizen’, and the like?
+Is there some set date where once you reach it – poof! – you’ve become an “old” person?
+What about other terms for older adults, such as ‘elderly’, ‘senior citizen’, those in their ‘old age’, and the like?
 At what point are those terms applicable to somebody – and most importantly – us?

 There is no consistent answer to how old “old” is, but we can find some standards…